mateusluizfb/plain-bytecode-analyzer-mcp/README.md

 - Add it to a MCP Registry
 - Test with different JVM projects of different languages (Java, Kotlin, Scala, etc).
 - Add more detailed information reggarding the bytecode.
 For example, we can use static analysis techniques to gatter the Control Flow Graph (CFG) and Data Flow Analysis (DFA) of the bytecode.
-But this required specific tooling.
+But this requires specific tooling, and maybe it should be done in a Java environment in a separate MCP server.